As an Amazon Associate I earn from qualifying purchases.

 As with all types of furniture, a heavy-duty futon has several specific characteristics that have a direct effect on its weight capacity.
 If you choose a futon off my list of best options I’ve already researched their respective weight limits and analyzed them according to these criteria.
 However, if you are going to shop somewhere like a furniture store, the weight limit might not always be listed or apparent.
 Because of this, I’m going to let you in on the things I looked at and considered when choosing the best futons for big and heavy people.

-Frame Material.
 When it comes to frame material you have two options: metal or wood.
 I typically gravitate toward wooden frames for several reasons.
-They are typically stronger as a given price point, I can fix them more easily if they break, and they are easier to reinforce (for example, adding a middle support).
+They are typically stronger at a given price point, I can fix them more easily if they break, and they are easier to reinforce (for example, adding middle support).

 Many people have the mistaken idea that metal frames are stronger.
 While they do have the potential to be stronger, most manufacturers produce low-quality thin-walled metal-framed futons which are significantly weaker than wood-framed ones.
 There are, however, good options out there so we’ll look at both.

-Mattress Type.
 Futons typically have two distinctions: a bed that folds up and can be used as a couch, and a couch that just happens to recline into a bed.
-The primary use of the futon heavy influence the mattress type has and the comfort you can expect from it.
+The primary use of the futon heavily influences the mattress type it has and the comfort you can expect from it.

 I gravitated towards futons with a full innerspring mattress with significant thickness.
 I figured that this would make both sitting and sleeping more comfortable as well as extend the functional life of the cushion.
 Thus far, my theory seems to be right.

-Bed Size.
-The realistic size of a couch limits the size a futon can be.
+The realistic size of a couch limits the size that a futon can be.
 It would be nice to have one that folded out into a king-size bed but I can’t fathom how such a behemoth would function when folded up.

 I prioritized the biggest futons I could find.
 After all, it’s much easier for a small kid to sleep on a huge bed than for two adults to sleep on a tiny futon.
 The largest futons are typically the size of a full-size mattress but most are the length of a full and significantly narrower.